smithphil88/football-shirt-quiz/README.md

 ### First-time users

-- As a first-time user, I want to easily understand what the site is and offers, so I can decide if I will use it.
+- As a first-time user, I want to easily understand what the site is and what it offers so that I can decide if I will use it.
-- As a first-time user, I want to navigate the website intuitively, so I can find what they are looking for.
+- As a first-time user, I want to navigate the website intuitively so I can find what I am looking for.
-- As a first-time user, I want to view the instructions, so I am aware of how to play.
+- As a first-time user, I want to view the instructions so I am aware of how to play.
-- As a first-time user, I want to see what question I am on and what score I currently have, so I understand my progress.
+- As a first-time user, I want to see what question I am on and what score I currently have so I understand my progress.
-- As a first-time user, I want to view my results, so I know my final score.
+- As a first-time user, I want to view my results so that I know my final score.
-- As a first-time user, I want to be able to retake the quiz easily, so I can beat my score.
+- As a first-time user, I want to be able to retake the quiz easily so that I can try to beat my score.
-- As a first-time user, I want the site to be responsive on a variety of screen sizes so I can play anywhere.
+- As a first-time user, I want the site to be responsive on a variety of screen sizes so that I can play anywhere.

 ### Returning users

-- As a returning user, I want different game modes, so I can have a different experience.
+- As a returning user, I want to access different game modes so that I can have a different experience.

 ### Website owner

 - As the owner, I want the website to be responsive so that users can use it on any device.
-- As the owner, I want the website to be fun and interesting, so the user returns.
+- As the owner, I want the website to be fun and interesting, encouraging the user to return.

 ## Design